chriszero/EOS_connect/src/CONFIG_README.md

 #### Dynamic Battery Price Calculation

-When `price_calculation_enabled` is set to `true`, the system performs a "forensic" analysis of your battery's charging history to determine the Weighted Average Cost (WAC) of the energy currently stored.
+When `price_calculation_enabled` is set to `true`, the system performs a detailed analysis of your battery's charging history to determine the Weighted Average Cost (WAC) of the energy currently stored.

 **How it works:**
 1. **Event Detection:** The system scans historical data (default 48h) to identify "charging events" where the battery power was above the `charging_threshold_w`.